 Ek Bhram Sarvagun Sampanna: Shrenu Parikh & Zain Imam Get Emotional On Last Day Of Shoot (PICS)

-It was last day of shooting for Ek Bhram Sarvagun Sampanna team.
-The show had initially got extension, but the channel and makers decided to end the show as per the initial plan.
+It was the last day of shooting for Ek Bhram Sarvagun Sampanna team.
+The show had initially got an extension, but the channel and makers decided to end the show as per the initial plan.
 Fans are extremely upset with the same and trended #ShameOnStarPlus on Twitter.
 The EBSS team shot for the last episode today (September 6).
 The lead actors Shrenu Parikh and Zain Imam got emotional as they bid goodbye to their fans.

-Shrenu shared a few pictures and heartfelt post.
+Shrenu shared a few pictures and a heartfelt post.
 She wrote, "Yes all good things come to an end... but they don't have to end so soon!
 Don't know where to start with...So much I want to say, but like you guys know m bad with expressing myself and bad with goodbyes.....
 It's just that I'm so full of gratitude towards my whole team who since day 1 went against the grain, n fought till the end..." - (sic)

 Shernu Parikh Further Wrote…